aws-samples/amazon-sagemaker-drift-detection/BUILD.md

-# Amazon SageMaker Drift Detection Pipeline
+# Amazon SageMaker Drift Detection

 This page has details on how to build a custom SageMaker MLOps template from source.